 Significant in Quicksilver's development was the almost immediate arrest and imprisonment of Valenti for a drugs offense.
 He did not rejoin the band until late 1969.
-In 1965 the line-up was strengthened by the arrival of guitarist Gary Duncan and replacing Sonoban, Greg Elmore.
+In 1965 the line-up was strengthened by the arrival of guitarist Gary Duncan and replacing Sonoban with Greg Elmore.
 They debuted at the end of '65 and played around the Bay Area and then the West Coast for the next two years, building up a large following, but resisting offers to record that had been taken up by their San Francisco acid-rock colleagues.

 Duncan departed soon afterwards and was replaced by UK session pianist and ex-Steve Miller Band and Jeff Beck Group member, Nicky Hopkins.
 His contributions breathed some life into the disappointing "Shady Grove", notably with the frantic "Edward, The Mad Shirt Grinder".
 The LP "Just For Love" showed a further decline with Valenti, now back with the band, becoming overpowering and self-indulgent.
-"Fresh Air" gave them a Top 50 U.S. hit in 1970.
+The song "Fresh Air" gave them a much needed Billboard Top 50 hit in 1970.
 Cipollina and Hopkins departed, as did Freiberg following his arrest in 1971 for drug possession (he found a lucrative career later with Jefferson Starship).
 The remaining trio of Valenti, Duncan, and Elmore hired replacements and cut another couple of albums before disbanding.

 Various incarnations have appeared over the years with little or no success.
 In 1986, Gary Duncan recorded "Piece By Piece", an album carrying the Quicksilver name that also featured Freiberg on background vocals, but by then old fans were more content to purchase copies of the first two albums on compact disc.
 "Shapeshifter Vols.
 1 & 2" were issued in 1996, and "Shapeshifter Vols.
 3 & 4", along with "Strange Trim" came out in 2006.
 That same year, Gary Duncan and David Freiberg launched a 40th-anniversary celebration tour as Quicksilver Messenger Service.
 They carried on into 2010, often opening for Jefferson Starship.